-(i) If something goes wrong during this exercise, you may need to undo certain steps.
-For example you can do DROP TABLE to undo a CREATE TABLE.
-A complete list of such commands that can be used for undoing things can be found in chapter 4.7.
+(1) If something goes wrong during this exercise, you may need to undo certain steps.
+For example you can do DROP TABLE to undo the CREATE TABLE command.
+A complete list of such commands that can be used for undoing things can be found in section 4.7.